Trexo was born out of a personal experience

 Manmeet and his family searched for many solutions to help Praneit walk, only to find that there was nothing available.
 They heard that there were these “exoskeletons” that could help with mobility, but it turned out that they were only for adults.

-During this time, Manmeet learned that children with disabilities spend a lot of time sitting, which can lead to negative health outcomes.
-Without the ability to walk, many children simply don't have a way to exercise and stay active.
+During this time, Manmeet learned that children with disabilities spend their entire lives sitting, which can lead to negative health outcomes.
+Without the ability to walk, many children simply don’t have a way to exercise and stay active and healthy.

 Building a solution for children

 Manmeet had a deep desire to help his nephew so he asked his friend Rahul to help him.
 They knew about Ironman and both studied robotics at the University of Waterloo, so building a robot to help Praneit made a lot of sense!
 The Trexo was born and evolved over time into the product you see today.

 Trexo’s special story has played a big role in our values and mission.
 We design everything with a child’s comfort and needs in mind.
 With each child who uses the Trexo, the device gets better.